-This week we’re delving into the world of Self-Taught vs. Makeup School with pros and cons for each type of situation to help you choose which route you’ll choose to become an Asian Bridal Hair & Makeup Artist.
+This week we’re delving into the world of Self-Taught vs. Makeup School with pros and cons for each type of situation to help you choose which route you’ll choose to becoming an Asian Bridal Hair & Makeup Artist.

 As we discussed in the last article, becoming an Asian Bridal Makeup Artist is not easy and can be expensive.
 The main cost will be for your training.
 There are 2 schools of thought on this topic.

 First of all, there is the self-taught route.
-Makeup Artists can and do teach themselves the basics and figure it out as they go along, practicing on family and friends as well as themselves long before they find clients.
+Makeup Artists can and do teach themselves the basics and figure it out as they go along, practising on family and friends as well as themselves long before they find clients.
 Some people have a natural talent for it, and others need a little more refining before they feel confident.

-You can do this by reading books by prominent make-up artists like Bobbi Brown, Kevin Aucoin, and Scott Barnes to start with.
+You can do this by reading books by prominent make-up artists like Bobbi Brown, Kevin Aucoin and Scott Barnes to start with.
 Now there are a wealth of YouTube videos from prominent Makeup Artists like Wayne Goss, Lisa Eldridge, Zukreat and many others who are willing to show their makeup techniques and recommend products.

-Start practicing techniques on yourself and your circle of family & friends.
+Start practising techniques on yourself and your circle of family & friends.
 These will be your first clients as well as the ones who take your reputation as a makeup artist further if they like your work.
 Supplement this with the books and videos, and start taking pictures of your work to post to social media and you’ll be on your way to starting your business.

 You could work at a Makeup Counter if you have a natural aptitude for sales.
 According to anyone who’s ever worked at a makeup counter (don’t quote me on this!), it’s not about the makeup, it’s about selling.
 If you’re comfortable selling, then this would be an ideal place to start honing your skills, working on different types of people and getting discounts while you’re at it!
 Find out the specific companies requirements, ask the staff how they feel working for that counter and then go in with confidence.

 Makeup School is the other option, and it all depends on where you live and what the requirements are for your particular area before you start practicing.
-Some States in America require you to have a cosmetology license before you can even begin to practice as a Makeup Artist.
+Some States in America require you to have a cosmetology licence before you can even begin to practice as a Makeup Artist.
 Here in the UK, as far as I am aware, you don’t need to go to Makeup School but I would recommend it.